lana-z/city-explorer-api/README.md

 ## Credit and Collaborations
 I collaborated with Stephanie and Latherio.
-Brandon and ChatGPT assisted us.
+Code Fellows TAs, John and ChatGPT assisted. :raised_hands:
-React, Axios and LocationIQ are utilized.
+LocationIQ and Weatherbit API are utilized.
+For the weatherbit API, I referenced Chris' code.

-Name of feature:
+Name of feature: weatherbit API

-Estimate of time needed to complete: 3 hours
+Estimate of time needed to complete: 2 hours

-Start time: 4:30pm PST
+Start time: 11am PST

-Finish time:  PST
+Finish time: 8pm PST

-Actual time needed to complete:
+Actual time needed to complete: 6 hrs